Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Datasets and Statistical Methods

 For our analysis, we employ the CC likelihood function developed by Moresco, available in his public GitLab repository\footnote{ \url{https://gitlab.com/mmoresco/CCcovarience}}.
 This likelihood incorporates the full covariance matrix, properly accounting for both statistical and systematic uncertainties~\cite{moresco2018setting,moresco2020setting}.
-By including these correlations, the method provides more robust and unbiased constraints on cosmological parameters. \item \textbf{Baryon Acoustic Oscillations: }The second dataset that we incorporated in this study are 13 recent Baryon Acoustic Oscillation (BAO) measurements from the Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2)~\cite{karim2025desi}, covering the redshift range $0.295 \leq z \leq 2.330$.
-These measurements are derived from multiple galaxy and quasar samples\footnote{\url{https://github.com/CobayaSampler/bao_data}} and are expressed in terms of three key distance indicators: the Hubble distance $D_H(z)$, the comoving angular diameter distance $D_M(z)$, and the volume-averaged distance $D_V(z)$.
-For comparison with theoretical predictions, we use the corresponding dimensionless ratios $D_H(z)/r_d$, $D_M(z)/r_d$, and $D_V(z)/r_d$, where $r_d$ denotes the sound horizon at the drag epoch (approximately $z\sim1060)$.
-For the case of $\Lambda$CDM model, this value is $r_d=147.09 \pm 0.26~Mpc$~\cite{collaboration2020planck}.
-However, to maintain model independence and accommodate possible deviation from standard recombination physics, we treat $r_d$ as a free parameter in our analysis~\cite{pogosian2020recombination,pogosian2024consistency,jedamzik2021reducing,lin2021early,vagnozzi2023seven}. \item \textbf{Type Ia Supernova: }The third and final dataset used in this study is the Pantheon$^+$ compilation, which consists of light-curve measurements from 1701 Type Ia supernovae (SNe Ia) that span the redshift range $0.001 \leq z \leq 2.261$~\cite{scolnic2022pantheon+}.
+By including these correlations, the method provides more robust and unbiased constraints on cosmological parameters.
+Recently, new CC measurements have also been derived using DESI DR2 observations, further highlighting the relation between BAO measurements from DESI and CC constraints in probing the expansion history of the Universe~\cite{loubserDESI} \item \textbf{Type Ia Supernova: }The second dataset used in this study is the Pantheon$^+$ compilation, which consists of light-curve measurements from 1701 Type Ia supernovae (SNe Ia) that span the redshift range $0.001 \leq z \leq 2.261$~\cite{scolnic2022pantheon+}.
+In this work we use the Pantheon$^+$ sample alone, without the SH0ES distance-ladder calibration.
 Since low redshift observations are subjected to significant systematic uncertainties caused by peculiar velocity effects, for this study we exclude the observations with $z < 0.01$.
 The likelihood used in our analysis is obtained from the public Pantheon$^+$ repository\footnote{\url{https://github.com/PantheonPlusSH0ES/DataRelease}} that includes the full covariance matrix expressed as $C_{tot}= C_{sys}+C_{stat}$.
-This formulation consistently incorporates both systematic and statistical uncertainties, ensuring a rigorous and reliable treatment of the supernova data~\cite{conley2011supernova}. \end{itemize}
+This formulation consistently incorporates both systematic and statistical uncertainties, ensuring a rigorous and reliable treatment of the supernova data~\cite{conley2011supernova}. \item \textbf{Baryon Acoustic Oscillations: }The third and final dataset that we incorporated in this study are 13 recent Baryon Acoustic Oscillation (BAO) measurements from the DESI DR2~\cite{karim2025desi}, covering the redshift range $0.295 \leq z \leq 2.330$.
+These measurements are derived from multiple galaxy and quasar samples\footnote{\url{https://github.com/CobayaSampler/bao_data}} and probe the large-scale clustering of matter in the Universe.
+BAO observations constrain cosmological models through several distance measures that encode both radial and transverse information of the large-scale structure.
+In particular, the DESI measurements are expressed in terms of three key distance indicators: the Hubble distance $D_H(z)$, the comoving angular diameter distance $D_M(z)$, and the volume-averaged distance $D_V(z)$.
+The Hubble distance is defined as